 Personal loans are the broadest category of installment loans.
-They include many different credit instruments, such as payday loans, debt consolidation loans, cash advances, and even installment loans granted for no specific purpose.
-The conditions of these loans vary widely between lenders and types of loans.
-They are also known as consumer loans.
+They include many different credit instruments, such as payday loans, debt consolidation loans, cash advance loans, and even bad credit loans.
+The conditions of a personal loan vary widely depending on the lender and the type of installment loan it is.
+Personal loans are also known as consumer loans.

 What Are the Main Elements of an Installment Loan?